edusaul/GreedGame/README.md

 # GreedGame
 Greed game program.
-This program corresponds to the extra point from Python Koans
+This program corresponds to the extra credit of [Python Koans ](https://github.com/gregmalcolm/python_koans/)